rocketdyne/AsusP8H67-Mojave/README.md

   - "6-Series USB"
   - "Fix Mutex with non-zero SyncLevel"
   - "Add IMEI"
-  - "USB3_PRW 0X0D" (this in particular resolves istant wake problem)
+  - "USB3_PRW 0X0D" (this in particular resolves instant wake problem)

-- If you plan to use your Apple ID with this machine, I suggest to follow [this guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) (at least!).
+- If you plan to sign in with your Apple ID on this machine, I suggest to follow [this guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) (at least!).